 Gene mutations related to gallbladder cancers are usually acquired during life rather than being inherited.
-For example, acquired changes in the gene for the tumor suppressor p53 are found in most cases of gallbladder cancer.
-Other genes that may play a role in gallbladder cancers include KRAS, BRAF, FHIT, CDKN2, and HER2.
+For example, acquired changes in the TP53 tumor suppressor gene are found in many cases of gallbladder cancer.
+Other genes that may play a role in gallbladder cancers include KRAS, BRAF, CDKN2, and HER2.

 Many newer cancer drugs target cells with specific gene changes.
-Knowing which genes are abnormal in gallbladder cancer cells may help doctors determine which of these new drugs might be effective.
+Knowing which genes are abnormal in gallbladder cancer cells could help doctors determine which of these new drugs might be effective.

 Last Medical Review: 06/12/2013